 - Complications with egg development

-- Complications with preparation of the endometrium for implantation
+- Complications with the preparation of the endometrium for implantation

 What are the main risks for C677T mutations and pregnancy?

-- Pre-eclampsia, specally in caucasian and east asian populations
+- Pre-eclampsia, especially in Caucasian and East Asian populations

 - Recurrent pregnancy loss (RPL)